-- 3. For additional obligations regarding seat assignment for persons with disabilities, including persons who need additional adjacent seating see: Rule 70 (1)(b)-(d), Reservations information about services and seating assignments. - C. Assignment Of Seats to Accompanied Children Under The Age Of 14 Years - 1.
-In order to facilitate the assignment of a seat to a child who is under the age of 14 years that is in close proximity to an accompanying person (parent, guardian or tutor) in accordance with part (D) (below), the carrier will, at no additional charge: - a) assign a seat before check-in to the child that is in close proximity to the accompanying person, or - b) if the carrier does not assign seats prior to check-in, in accordance with paragraph (a), the carrier will:

-(i) advise passengers before check-in that the carrier will facilitate seat assignment of children in close proximity to an accompanying person at no additional charge at the time of check-in or at the boarding gate,
+- 2. The passenger may pre-select a paid seat selection once they have purchased their ticket when booking a fare. - 3.
+Applicable fees will apply for advance seat selection. - 4.
+For additional obligations on seat assignment for persons with disabilities, including persons who need additional adjacent seating see: Rule 70(C)(1)(b)-(d), Reservations information about services and seating assignments. - C. Assignment Of Seats to Accompanied Children Under The Age Of 14 Years - 1.
+In order to facilitate the assignment of a seat to a child who is under the age of 14 years that is in close proximity to an accompanying person (parent, guardian or tutor) in accordance with part (D) (below), the carrier will, at no additional charge: - a) assign a seat before check-in to the child that is in close proximity to the accompanying person, or - b) if the carrier does not assign seats prior to check-in, in accordance with paragraph (a), the carrier will: - (i) advise passengers before check-in that the carrier will facilitate seat assignment of children in close proximity to an accompanying person at no additional charge at the time of check-in or at the boarding gate, - (ii) assign seats at the time of check-in, if possible,

-- (ii) assign seats at the time of check-in, if possible, - (iii) if it is not possible to assign seats at the time of check-in, the carrier will, via an announcement at the gate, ask for volunteers to change seats at the time of boarding, and - (iv) if it is not possible to assign seats at the time of check-in and no passenger has volunteered to change seats at the time of boarding, the carrier will ask again for volunteers on-board the aircraft to change seats before take-off.
+(iii) if it is not possible to assign seats at the time of check-in, the carrier will, via an announcement at the gate, ask for volunteers to change seats at the time of boarding, and

-D. Proximity to Accompanying Person's Seat

-- 1. The carrier will facilitate, pursuant to the steps outlined in (C) (above), the assignment of a seat to a child who is under the age of 14 years by offering, at no additional charge: - a) in the case of a child who is 4 years of age or younger, a seat that is adjacent to their accompanying person's seat; - b) in the case of a child who is 5 to 11 years of age, a seat that is in the same row as their accompanying person's seat, and that is separated from that accompanying person's seat by no more than one seat; and - c) in the case of a child who is 12 or 13 years of age, a seat that is in a row that is separated from the row of their accompanying person's seat by no more than one row.
+- (iv) if it is not possible to assign seats at the time of check-in and no passenger has volunteered to change seats at the time of boarding, the carrier will ask again for volunteers on-board the aircraft to change seats before take-off. - D. Proximity to Accompanying Person's Seat - 1.
+The carrier will facilitate, pursuant to the steps outlined in (C) (above), the assignment of a seat to a child who is under the age of 14 years by offering, at no additional charge: - a) in the case of a child who is 4 years of age or younger, a seat that is adjacent to their accompanying person's seat; - b) in the case of a child who is 5 to 11 years of age, a seat that is in the same row as their accompanying person's seat, and that is separated from that accompanying person's seat by no more than one seat; and - c) in the case of a child who is 12 or 13 years of age, a seat that is in a row that is separated from the row of their accompanying person's seat by no more than one row.